shpingus/OkCupidAnalysis/README.md

 | Kfold Model | 5.23 | 0.1613 | 15.0% | 38.9% | 60.8% |
 | Enhanced Simple Model | 5.20 | 0.1843 | 14.1% | 39.6% | 59.8% |
 | Enhanced Kfold Model | 5.23 | 0.1661 | 15.5% | 39.7% | 61.0% |

-**The Enhanced Simple Model emerges as the best performer overall**, with the lowest MAE (5.20 years) and highest R² score (0.1843).
-However, the un-enhanced simple Model actually performed better on accuracy within specific year thresholds.

 ### Surprising Results and Explanations